matthijsgroen/fp-experiments/posts/1-intro.md

   function to change the data.
 - Since this relation of input and output is so strict, you can cache processes better, skipping performance heavy steps.
 - Reusability is very, very high.
+Functions have less responsibilities, are generalizing data patterns and allow for great composition into larger solutions.

 So I wanted to learn more about these concepts, and practise them.
 I wanted to understand all "the fuss".